 In 1978, after getting my degree in Radio, TV and Motion Pictures at the University of North Carolina, I went to work for a Field Communications UHF station, WLVI-TV 56 Boston.
 I was hired to be a co-op advertising coordinator and commercial television writer/producer.
 I had no experience with co-op advertising and had to learn fast.
 Simply put: co-op advertising is a cost-sharing arrangement whereby a vendor and their retail customer share the cost of an ad.
 Co-op advertising often made the difference in whether or not a small business could afford to advertise at all.

-This is where Bill McGee’s 1976 “how-to” guidebook came into play: “A What, When and How Guide to Broadcast Co-op: The Untapped Goldmine”.
-The book explained in detail what co-op advertising was, how to sell it, and how to use it.
+This is where Bill McGee’s 1975 “how-to” guidebook came into play, “A What, When and How Guide to Broadcast Co-op: The Untapped Goldmine”.
+The book explained in detail what co-op advertising was, how to use it, and how to sell it.
 The book became my career-long bible.
 With Bill’s book in hand and his patience with my initial phone calls to him, I went on to prove that the “Goldmine” was indeed for real – and a big one.
-I scored touchdowns and kept my co-op sales confidence right on the money.
+I scored touchdown and touchdown and kept my co-op sales confidence right on the money.
 You could say, I owed my success in broadcast sales in large part to Bill McGee.

 In the years to come, I was singled out by the Radio Advertising Bureau (RAB) in New York.
 They referred calls to me from people all over the country who wanted help with co-op advertising.
 In 1980, the RAB invited me to be a panelist in Tarrytown, New York.
 Afterwards, they sent me a plaque praising me for being their “Star” at their Co-op Confidential Meetings.